 No matter.
 Something slithered through the Storage Space’s mind that said it had far more important things to think about: Karen, that frigid fucking bitch!

-The Storage Space was appalled, simply appalled.
+It was appalled, simply appalled.
 Where did that thought come from?
 Such language!

+Was that, the Storage Space wondered, to compensate for such a vulgar outburst or…a precursor to another such outburst?
 Poor, long-suffering Karen!
 How truly extraordinary that she had survived without medical care through so very, very much and for so very, very long.
 But now, seated half-unconscious behind the reception-desk counter, she was being cared for by an absolute angel.
 For not only was it equally miraculous that this angel, almost equally in need of medical care herself, was the one administering treatment rather than the one receiving it, but it was very clear that this angel knew what she was doing.

 Both the Storage Space and the old woman shuddered.

 Karen’s eyes snapped open, not seeing for a moment before focusing on the old woman.
 “Who are you?
 What are you doing to me?”

 “My name’s Amelia.
 I’m trying to provide you with medical assistance I don’t think you can wait for a moment longer.”
 She wadded up some bandaging and shoved it between Karen’s teeth.
 “All I can offer for the pain is to ask you to bite on this and forgive the following pathetic attempt to distract you.”

 With that Amelia started to sing, “Sleep my child and peace attend thee.
 All through the night,” as she resumed her work.
 Not surprisingly her singing voice was as beautiful as her speaking voice.
 What still remained of the grand old stage, though relegated to a mean space under a hideous metal staircase, settled and creaked happily.
 The once-exquisite carving of Romeo’s Juliet came to life again under Unit 38’s tacky 20th century carvings.

 Karen spit the bandaging out and screamed again.